edgelesssys/marblerun/docs/docs/deployment/platforms/alibaba.md

 ## Alibaba Cloud Elastic Compute Service
-With 7th-generation [security-enhanced ECS](https://www.alibabacloud.com/help/en/ecs/user-guide/overview-25) instances](https://www.alibabacloud.com/help/en/ecs/user-guide/overview-25), users can use Intel SGX on Alibaba Cloud.
+With 7th-generation [security-enhanced ECS instances](https://www.alibabacloud.com/help/en/ecs/user-guide/overview-25), users can use Intel SGX on Alibaba Cloud.
 You can follow the guide for creating a [g7t, c7t, or r7t](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/create-security-enhanced-instances) instance.

 The description below uses a VM running Ubuntu 18.04.